jmiao24/personal_website/content/photo.md

 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/Siguniang.jpeg?raw=true)
 This is from the graduation trip in Mount Siguniang with so many lovely friends I met at Nanjing University.

 ### IGSS2019 at CU Boulder
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/IGSS2019.jpg?raw=true)
-I have my first oral talk at IGSS2019 in CU Boulder!
+I have my first oral talk at [IGSS2019](https://cupc.colorado.edu/conferences/IGSS_2019/) in CU Boulder!
 I met a lot of big names in the meeting.
-Some of them encouraged and praised me in person after my talk althought I thought my talk is imperfect.
-They are all nice person!
+Some of them encouraged and praised me in person after my talk althought I thought my talk was imperfect.
+They are all nice people!

 ### AHSG2019 at Houston
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/ASHG2019.JPG?raw=true)
-I present a poster at ASHG20219 in Houston.
+I present a poster at [ASHG20219](https://www.ashg.org/meetings/) in Houston.
 It is called genetics disney by my advisor.
-It is also fun! but has differnt experience with IGSS.
-By the way, I became a Margarita lovers in Houston. :)
+It is also fun but with different atomphere compared to IGSS.
+By the way, I became a Margarita lover in Houston. :)

 ### First Snow in Madison
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/Snow_Madison.JPG?raw=true)